 How do you measure if your youth program is actually providing young people with the skills and resources they need to overcome challenging circumstances and make positive contributions to their communities?

 Program evaluation is a systematic approach to collect and analyze the effectiveness and efficiency of youth programs, services, and projects.
-The information collected can be useful for stakeholders, which can include, funders, staff members, parents, youth themselves, and the community as a whole.
+The information collected can be useful for stakeholders, such as, funders, staff members, parents, youth themselves, and the community as a whole.

 Evaluation provides youth programs the tools to understand, measure and track the achievements and impacts of their programs.
 Equally important, program evaluation helps us understand exactly how these programs are successful and how they can be improved.

-If you measure it, you can manage it better!
+If you measure it, you can manage it!